Top 4 Fiberglass Pool Problems and Solutions

 It's also true that some manufacturers simply don't build level pool shells.
 This leads to these extreme efforts by the installer to make an unlevel pool level.

 Another cause of gelcoat spider cracks can stem from the manufacturing process.
-The ideal is 25 to 30 mils.
-If gel coat is applied too thick, it becomes less pliable and more prone to cracking.
+If the gel coat is applied too thick, it becomes less pliable and more prone to cracking.

 What's the solution?